-The Gentiles were those whom God had not revealed himself too, those who did not know God, those who were not part of the Mosaic Covenant relationship with Yahweh.
+The Gentiles were those to whom God had not revealed himself, those who did not know God, those who were not part of the Mosaic Covenant relationship with Yahweh.

-And the Gentiles were particularly hated, not only because they lived lives of impurity and immorality - but because they often persecuted, conquered, or otherwise tried to annihilate the Jews and wipe them off the face of the earth.
+And the Gentiles were particularly hated, not only because they lived impure and immoral lives- but because they often persecuted, conquered, or otherwise tried to annihilate the Jews and wipe them off the face of the earth.